muldjord/skyscraper/README.md

 ## How to install Skyscraper
 Follow the steps below to install the latest version of Skyscraper.
 Lines beginning with `$` signifies a command you need run in a terminal on the machine you wish to install it on.

+NOTE!
+If you are using the RetroPie distribution, you have the option to install Skyscraper directly from the RetroPie-Setup script.
+Read more about that [here](https://retropie.org.uk/docs/Scraper/#lars-muldjords-skyscraper).
+If not, read on.

 ### Install prerequisites
 #### Linux